Lets Play / Chorocojo

 - Also draws attention to a pair of Team Rocket execs in the Fire Red / Leaf Green versions that first appeared in Gen 2 (Gold / Silver).
 Recognizable pretty much only because of their teams.

-- Sammy hears Misty's Atomic F-Bomb from the Wailord and Relicanth bit.
+- Sammy (and Sabrina, who she was fighting at the time) hears Misty's Atomic F-Bomb from the Wailord and Relicanth bit.
 From Kanto.

 - Right after losing to Sammy, Sabrina has a premonition of Roxy.
 Remember that Crystal is set three years after Fire Red.